Breast Reconstruction Surgery

 For example, breast reconstruction procedures may be performed concurrently with the initial mastectomy and other procedures will often be scheduled later during gaps in cancer treatment.

 The goal of this scheduling is simple: we want to complete your treatment in a timely fashion and get your feeling like yourself as quickly as possible.
-Study after study has shown that, when oncological surgeons and reconstructive surgeons work together, the final results are improved for everyone.
+Study after study has shown that, when oncological surgeons and the best surgeons for breast reconstruction work together, the final results are improved for everyone.
 The experiences of our Milwaukee breast reconstruction patients echo and confirm that research.

 What is Breast Reconstruction Surgery?